Road to Success (灿如繁星) Release Date, Cast & Where to Watch: Yu Shuxin's 2026 Cdrama

 Yu Shuxin (虞书欣) as Lin Wanxing

 Yu Shuxin (Esther Yu) has been one of the most consistently rising actresses in Chinese drama since her breakout in Find Yourself (2020) and her runaway success in Love Between Fairy and Devil (苍兰诀, 2022) — one of the most-watched xianxia dramas of the past decade.
-Her later credits include My Journey to You (2023) and Love Game in Eastern Fantasy.
+Her later credits include My Journey to You (2023) and Love Game in Eastern Fantasy (永夜星河, 2024).

-She plays Lin Wanxing (林婉星), a PhD student who returns to her hometown and takes a job as the sports equipment custodian at Hongjing No. 8 High School.
+She plays Lin Wanxing (林晚星), a psychology PhD who returns to her hometown and takes a job as the sports equipment custodian at Hongjing No. 8 High School (宏景八中).
 The character is a significant departure from Yu Shuxin's recent romantic-lead roles — Lin Wanxing is older, professionally educated, and the narrative driver of a sports plot rather than a romantic one.
 The role represents a deliberate maturity shift for her career.

 Chen Jingke (陈靖可) as Wang Fa

 Chen Jingke is a rising actor whose visibility has grown across 2025–2026.
-He plays Wang Fa (王法), a former coach from a British professional football club who becomes Lin Wanxing's tenant and, after a disastrous defeat by the school's newly reassembled team, agrees to coach.
+He plays Wang Fa (王法), a coach who returns from a British professional football club and becomes Lin Wanxing's tenant before agreeing to take over the school's newly reassembled team.

 The pairing of Yu Shuxin with a less-established male lead is notable.
 In Chinese drama economics, the female lead often "carries" the male lead's career visibility.
 Road to Success is structured as a vehicle that lets Chen Jingke build profile against Yu Shuxin's existing audience.

-Xie Keyin and Victor Ma appear in supporting roles.
-The production is directed by Lee Ching Jung (李青蓉), who specializes in modern romantic dramas with strong character ensemble work.
+The drama is directed by Lee Ching Jung (李青蓉), who specializes in modern romantic dramas with strong character ensemble work.
+Additional casting is rolling out ahead of release; check the official iQIYI listing for the confirmed supporting lineup.

 The Plot